The Arctic Circle saw record-high temperatures in 2020, NOAA report finds

 The year 2020 also saw the highest global sea levels, highest average ocean heat content and most tropical cyclones ever recorded.

-Earlier this month, the United Nation's Intergovernmental Panel on Climate Change said the impacts of climate change and global warming are "extreme" and "unprecedented," and it's expected to get worse "unless deep reductions in carbon dioxide (CO2) and other greenhouse gas emissions occur in the coming decades."
+Earlier this month, the United Nations' Intergovernmental Panel on Climate Change said the impacts of climate change are "extreme" and "unprecedented," and it's expected to get worse "unless deep reductions in carbon dioxide (CO2) and other greenhouse gas emissions occur in the coming decades."

 U.N.
 Secretary General Antonio Guterres said the report is a "code red for humanity" and called for "immediate action on energy."